AsBuiltReport/AsBuiltReport.Microsoft.DHCP/README.md

 This report does not support Linux or Mac due to the fact that the ActiveDirectory/GroupPolicy modules are dependent on the .NET Framework.
 Until Microsoft migrates these modules to native PowerShell Core, only PowerShell >= (5.x, 7) will be supported on Windows.

-❗ If you are unable to install .NET Core, you must set `ShowCoverPageImage` to `False` in the report JSON configuration file.
 ### :closed_lock_with_key: Required Privileges

 A Microsoft DHCP As Built Report can be generated with DHCP operator level privileges.
 Since this report relies extensively on the WinRM component, you should make sure that it is enabled and configured.
 [Reference](https://docs.microsoft.com/en-us/windows/win32/winrm/installation-and-configuration-for-windows-remote-management)